About Me

 This is an issue that separates theologians and some call it a doctrine that divides.
 If you believe faith is a work, then you are saved by works.
 If you believe faith is a gift, then you are saved by the grace of God.
 Titus 3:5,7 says we are "saved by grace."
 Faith is not something we conjure up, but it is bestowed on us through the preaching of the Word.
 "Faith comes by hearing and by hearing of the Word of God" (Rom.
 10:17).
 Regeneration actually precedes faith according to John Piper and John Orr.
 If we could believe without regeneration, what good is it?
 The Spirit is like the wind that blows where it wills.
 "For by grace are you saved by faith, and that (the complete deal) not of yourselves, it is the gift of God..."
 (Eph.
 2:8-9).

 We don't psych ourselves up for faith, and we don't catch it like an illness from others, we don't conjure it up--it comes directly from the Holy Spirit who quickens faith within us.
-He overcomes our hardened heart and reluctance to believe.
+He overcomes our hardened hearts and reluctance to believe.
 God has the ability to cause us to do something willingly in His omnipotence.
-Some, on the other hand, have made faith into a meritorious work, and denies that there is any such "gift."
+Some, on the other hand, have made faith into a meritorious work, and deny that there is any such "gift."
 What else could it be, a work?
 Are we saved by grace or works, then?

 Some pertinent verses are as follows for meditation: